-Where to see art outdoors: The best sculpture parks and art gardens you can visit now
+Where to see art outdoors: Sculpture parks and art gardens to visit now

 Art and the great outdoors – have you ever known a better pairing?
-These six venues celebrate art in the open air, placing the work of renowned artists in dramatic garden and parkland settings.
+Head to these venues to see art in the open air, in dramatic garden and parkland settings.

 From Barbara Hepworth to Damien Hirst, artists have long been making work inspired by the great outdoors – and the great outdoors is the perfect place to see it.